Mask of Tutankhamun

 Here the Queen is pictured in front of the incredible gold death mask.
 The objects were on loan from the Department of Antiquities of the Arab Republic of Egypt and this was the first time many of the objects from Tutankhamun’s tomb had traveled outside of Egypt.

-― Tutankhamun’s Mask Reconsidered, by Nicholas Reeves
+― The Complete Tutankhamun, by Nicholas Reeves (#aff)

-Where is Tutankhamun mask now?
+Where is the Mask of Tutankhamun Now?